|

 Paul might not yet have been ready at this point.

-Remember, Paul spent three years in the desert area before
+Remember, Paul spent three years in the desert and ten more years

-Paul gave his life to Jesus in 35 AD as many suggest, he'd still might be
+If Paul gave his life to Jesus in 34 or 35 A D as many suggest, he

 On the other hand, as some say that it was around this time that